Frequently Asked Questions

 The Field Museum is a registered 501 (c) 3 not-for-profit organization.
 Each revenue dollar from a special event is used to continue the work of The Field Museum, including research, education and exhibition development.
 The Field Museum is active in 94 countries and is continually expanding the collections and bringing exciting exhibitions to the community.
 We are also housed in a beautiful neo-classical building that is over 85 years old and requires continuous maintenance and upgrades to better accommodate our guests, collections and staff.

 Hosting your event at The Field Museum is a great way to be environtmentally responsible!
 For more information on The Field's green practices and event planning options, visit our "greener-field-page".

 Library and Archives

 The public may visit the Library Reading Room between 1 p.m. and 4 p.m.
 Tuesday through Friday.
 Please check our online catalog to begin your research and view the library's holdings.
-Appointments are strongly encouraged for utilizing Library collections.
+Appointments are required for utilizing Library collections.
 To make an appointment to use the Library's collections, please send an email to: firstname.lastname@example.org or call the reference desk at 312-665-7887 between 1-4pm, Tuesday-Friday.

 The Main Library is located in a non-public area on The Field Museum’s third floor.
 As all collections are located in closed stacks, visitors must submit a request for material to the staff member on duty for retrieval and use in the Reading Room.
 As the library's collections do circulate in the museum among staff, it is essential that you check our online catalog and submit a list of titles you wish to view before visiting the library.